pipilavvy/seeweedfs/API.md

 ### Pre-Allocate Volumes

 One volume servers one write a time.
 If you need to increase concurrency, you can pre-allocate lots of volumes.
+Here are examples.
+You can combine all the different options also.

 ```bash
 curl "http://localhost:9333/vol/grow?replication=000&count=4"